John Smith (banker): Burley House

 Burley House [was] entered by thieves, but fortunately not so effectively as to give them access to much booty.
 It appears that they first penetrated into the ale-cellar and paid some attention to the liquor they found there, a considerable quantity of which they allowed to run to waste.
 They also removed an iron bar from the window of the butler's pantry, but did not succeed in effecting an entrance into that apartment, and finally they left the premises of Mr. Smith, taking nothing with them except the said iron bar and a bottle which had contained ale.
 The miscreants then proceeded to employ the iron bar to burglariously enter and steal from the Misses Dixon at nearby Burley Cottage, leaving the ale bottle there, then to attempt, unsuccessfully, to enter the house of John Cudworth at Burley Villa.
 As of 2 February the thieves remained at large.
-While living at Burley House, Smith took part in the annual Burley floral and horticultural show, showing plants grown on his estate, including "fuscias, acacias, heaths", and at least nine types of fruit.
+While living at Burley House, Smith took part in the annual Burley floral and horticultural show, showing plants grown on his estate, including "Fuchsias, acacias, heaths", and at least nine types of fruit.
 The house was sold at the end of 1866, after Smith's death.
 The sales description by Hepper & Sons of Leeds was as follows:

 All that handsome and spacious mansion, the residence of the late John Smith, Esq., called Burley House, with the commodious stabling, conservatory, vineries, orchard houses, and gardens attached, comprising altogether 4 acre ...
 Also, all that field in front of the above, containing near 8 acre.